SchroedingersLion/Cluster-Formation-in-Diffusive-Systems/Readme.md

-# N-Particle System With Pairwise Interaction on the 2D Torus.
+# N-Particle System with Pairwise Interaction on the 2D Torus.

 ## Summary
 This repository holds the simulation of the interacting particle system (IPS) for the work